Erick Tsang: Political career (2020-present)

 In April 2021, Tsang, along with Teresa Cheng, announced that the government would be looking into the possibility of banning blank ballots; in response, HKU Professor Johannes Chan Man-mun said that "You can't force people to vote for a particular person, or prevent people from voting for that person, or bar them from performing certain voting acts."
 Also in April 2021, Tsang defended a proposal that would give the Secretary of Justice the power to suspend lawmakers.

-In December 2021, Tsang threatened The Wall Street Journal, after it published an editorial about the upcoming elections in Hong Kong.
+In December 2021, Tsang threatened to sue The Wall Street Journal, after it published an editorial about the upcoming elections in Hong Kong.
 Tsang said that convincing people to cast blank ballots is illegal "irrespective whether the incitement is made in Hong Kong or abroad.
 We reserve the right to take necessary action."

 In April 2022, Tsang downplayed the record-low turnout of 30.2% in the 2021 Legislative Council elections and said that people should not only look at figures to judge the election.

 In July 2022, when asked about changes that would only allow "patriots" to run for office, Tsang claimed that "In fact, democracy has taken a quantum leap forward since the return to the motherland in 1997."
 Tsang also said that "rest assured that the ultimate aim of attaining universal suffrage... remains unchanged."

 In October 2022, Tsang said that the policy of requiring only "patriots" to serve in the government may be expanded from the current policy of requiring civil servants, District Council members, as well as government schoolteachers to pledge loyalty to the government, to also include key employees in statutory bodies and public utilities in the future.

+In May 2023, after District Councils had a reduction in democratically elected seats, Tsang defended the new changes and said "Therefore, any talk about elements of democracy, or talk about linking District Councils to the Special Administration Region's democratic progression, are complete misinterpretations of the original intention of the Basic Law, muddling up different concepts..."
+Tsang said that "anti-China" forces used "loopholes" to "swindle" votes during the 2019 district council elections, where pro-democracy figures won the majority of seats; a change from the previous position, as Chief Executive Carrie Lam said at the time that the government respected the results.

+In July 2023, Tsang submitted legislation to ban insults to the flag of Hong Kong, including insults posted online, so that citizens could "consciously respect and love" the flag.

+In January 2024, after lawmaker Paul Tse accused the government of prioritizing the complaints of mainland Chinese over local Hong Kong people, Tsang said that "Views on Hong Kong, whether expressed on local or Mainland social media, carry equal weight to the Government of the HKSAR."